 In other instances the BO period may be used as a tenant move in incentive – i.e. as a “rental holiday”.
 This financial saving may be offered as an additional tenant incentive on top of tenant installation allowances.

 Landlords, subject to negotiation, can provide this period of occupation to tenants either:

-- Rent and related expenses free, or
+- Free of rent and related expenses, or

 - Rent free only.
 Here the tenant may be responsible, in full or part, for related expenses (such as operating costs, or expenses included in gross rental).

 Beneficial occupation data is the same as lease occupation date.